dtarnowski16/protocols/zeiss_scope.md

 ### Cleaning
  - glass base can be removed and cleaned
- - eye pieces
+ - eye piece rubber guards - clean with 70% EtOH on scope, or remove and wash with warm soapy water
+ - don't use gloves when operating scope to prevent spread of lab bacteria/reagents to controls

-### Red Eye Guard
+### Red Eye-Guard
-Safety feature not necessary on this scope since it uses fluorescent light.
-May be helpful
+Safety feature not necessary on this scope since it uses fluorescent light and not a laser.
+May be helpful when viewing samples with the naked eye so your eyes don't need to adjust as much.

+### Z-boundry
+On back right of scope, there are gray screws which are used to set the Z boundry.

+### Red STOP button
+This is an emergency brake.
+Press button and scope will cease movement.
+This physically locks the scope.
+Once the problem is cleared, pull the button back out to resume scope use as normal.

 ## Other Resources
 PDF manuals are saved on Zeiss computer